CHEM 3214 - Medicinal and Biological Chemistry III

 Course Learning OutcomesOn successful completion of this course, students will be able to:

 1 apply knowledge of synthetic bioorganic chemistry and the mechanisms for biological activity and key biological reactions to design bioactive compounds.
 2 describe and explain the theory and role of electron transfer in biological systems.
 3 explain the role of medicinal and biological chemistry in the pharmaceutical industry.
-4 demonstrate proficiency in undertaking individual and/or team-based laboratory investigations using appropriate apparatus and safe laboratory practices.
-5 collect, record, analyse and interpret results of an experiment, and effectively communicate these results in written reports.
-6 design and plan an investigation by selecting and applying appropriate practical and/or theoretical techniques or tools.
+4 demonstrate proficiency in undertaking individual and/or team-based laboratory investigations using appropriate apparatus and safe laboratory practices, including the collection, analysis, interpretation and communication of results of an experiment.
+5 design and plan an investigation by selecting and applying appropriate practical and/or theoretical techniques or tools.

 University Graduate Attributes